The best Virgin Atlantic Upper Class seats

 While some airlines operate four classes on some of their long-haul jets, Virgin Atlantic opted for three: Upper Class (business class), Premium (premium economy) and economy.
 Virgin currently only operates long-haul routes using wide-bodied aircraft — each one complete with an Upper Class cabin.

 But next time you find yourself with an Upper Class ticket, you’ll want to make sure you’ve selected the best possible seat in the cabin.
 To learn more about Virgin’s Flying Club, you can read our guide here.

 - 10 Airbus A330-300s

 - 9 Airbus A350-1000s

 - 17 Boeing 787-9 Dreamliners

 Upper Class can be found on all of Virgin’s aircraft, but the brand new Upper Class Suite is currently only on its A350-1000s.
-In Autumn 2019, the long-awaited A350 started flying to New York (JFK) and is slowly being introduced to other destinations.
-These routes will boast the most updated, modern version of the airline’s Upper Class.
+Routes flown by this aircraft will boast the most updated, modern version of the airline’s Upper Class.
 In an interview between Brian Kelly and Virgin CEO Shai Weiss, he discussed plans to retrofit the Boeing 787-9s with the same Upper Class Suite, but not before the arrival of the 14 Airbus A330-900neo aircraft that Virgin has on order.